Inter & Atletico Madrid withdraw from European Super League | Goal.com

 What next for the Super League?

-As of Wednesday morning, only Real Madrid, Barcelona, Juventus and AC Milan have yet to formally communicate that they too will no longer take part in the project.
+As of Wednesday morning, only Real Madrid, Barcelona and Juventus have yet to formally communicate that they too will no longer take part in the project.

 One of the main players in the creation of the Super League, Juventus chairman Andrea Agnelli, admitted defeat on Wednesday too.